yookyungjeon/Undergraduate-research-project/README.md

 from high-dimensional data with missing values, using a combination of
 **Graphical Lasso (Glasso)** and **Multiple Imputation by Chained Equations (MICE)**.

-The study assumes a high-dimensional scenario (𝑝 > 𝑛) where
+The study assumes a setting where the number of variables (p)
-the number of variables exceeds the sample size,
+is comparable to or smaller than the sample size (n),
 and approximately 10% of data entries are missing completely at random (MCAR).
 Several imputation strategies are compared under this unified simulation framework.